 Modern Japanese Design

 Japan opened to the outside in 1868, following 250 years of isolation, and immediately embarked on a course of modernization.
 Export goods — including tea, silk and ceramics — were promoted as a means of earning foreign currency, and were well received outside.
 There was enormous enthusiasm for Japanese art and culture in the late nineteenth century, in a trend called Japonisme.
-Many examples of Japanese pottery and other crafts from that and earlier periods found their way into European and North American museums.
+Many examples of Japanese pottery and other craft works from that and earlier periods found their way into European and North American museums.
 Visual catalogs presented here show patterns and designs of these crafts works including kimono textile, ceramics, lacquer wares.

 Most of materials shown here are gifts once owned and bound by Earnest Goodrich Stillman (1884-1949), Harvard class of 1908.
 Stillman traveled to Japan in 1905 and collected Japanese art and books throughout his life.
 Many of his art objects and books are now held in Harvard’s libraries and museums.